 Images sizes vary based on where they are being used.
-Visit this handy guide to get detailed specifications: User Guide for Images
+Visit our Image Guidelines user guide to get detailed specifications.

 In order to prevent these issues, tags used to embed external content, including but not limited to iframe tags, object and embed tags, and script tags, are stripped from your page content when saving.

 Several of our widget options allow for embedding of outside content, such as:

 If the information you need to display is from an external site or application and is not included in the above list, you can simply link to it instead of embedding it on your site.